howaboutwe/style-guides/front-end/haml.md

     %form{ anything: "you already failed" }
     ```

+  - Aways apply labels to form inputs, radios, and checkboxes.

   - Always use Rails' built in `remote: true` option for links, forms, or buttons
     that trigger AJAX requests.